prabhakk-mw/jupyter-matlab-proxy/README.md

 This package supports both classic Jupyter and JupyterLab, however, some capabilities may be limited to the JupyterLab interface.

-This package is under active development to report any issues or suggestions, see the [Feedback](#feedback) section.
+This package is under active development.
+To report any issues or suggestions, see the [Feedback](#feedback) section.

 ----
 ## Requirements